-Client is summons to court for leaving the scene of property damage after she had struck a car in a parking lot.
+Client was summoned to court for leaving the scene of property damage after she had struck a car in a parking lot.
 Client did not leave a note nor tell anyone she hit the car.
 Police investigated the accident and the client admitted to hitting the car.
 Attorney Donovan was able to avoid an arraignment so that the case did not appear on her record.
 CASE DISMISSED PRIOR TO ARRAIGNMENT

 Client was charged in the Natick District Court with a restraining order violation after he allegedly sent a social media request to his ex-wife, who has an active restraining order against him.
-The case is in court for a clerk magistrates hearing.
+The case is in court for a clerk magistrate’s hearing.
 The clerk believes the allegations that the client violated the order but did not issue the complaint.
 CASE DISMISSED

 Client was charged with Possession of a Class D Drug With the Intent to Distribute after he took delivery of a package containing close to 15 pounds of marijuana.
 The package was tracked from a fictional address in Los Angeles by the United States Postal Inspectors.
 The postal inspector personally delivered the package to the client and recorded the delivery.
 Attorney Donovan filed a motion to suppress all of the evidence arguing that the police needed a search warrant.
-The Trial Judge agreed and the allowed the motion.
+The Trial Judge agreed and allowed the motion.
 The District Attorney then appealed the decision to the Massachusetts Supreme Judicial Court which upheld the judge’s decision.
 CASE DISMISSED

 Client was charged with operating to endanger in violation MGL c 90 s 24, after police were called by several neighbors that the client and another car were racing through and quiet neighborhood.
 Police called the client and he confessed to driving his car on that road.
 Police threatened to arrest my client yet decided to summons him for a clerk magistrates hearing.
 After much arguing, the clerk decided to not issue the complaint.
 CASE DISMISSED.